deis/deis/docs/roadmap/roadmap.rst

 Service Broker
 --------------
 In Deis, connections to :ref:`concepts_backing_services` are meant to be explicit and modeled as a series of environment variables.
-We believe the Cloud Foundry `Service Broker API`_ is the best embodiment of this today.
+Deis believes the Cloud Foundry `Service Broker API`_ is the best embodiment of this today.

  - [ ] Deis Addons CLI (deis addons)
  - [ ] PostgreSQL Service Broker